[4 MIN READ]

 Smoking or chewing tobacco can increase your chance of developing mouth cancer and cigarettes can also raise your risk for gum disease.

 If you smoke, talk to your doctor or dentist about ways you can quit.
-You can access a Providence smoking cessation class in Oregon or Southwest Washington, or take advantage of our online resources.
+You can access a Providence smoking cessation class, or take advantage of our online resources.

 Talk to a doctor